j-eissler/transcriber/README.md

 It uses the [pyannote-audio](https://github.com/pyannote/pyannote-audio) library for diarization (detecting speakers) and [openai-whisper](https://github.com/openai/whisper) for transcription.

 ## Examples
-See [examples](examples/) for an english and a german transcription of a short YouTube video.
+See [examples](examples/) for an English and a German transcription of a short YouTube video.
 Generally speaking the results will best in english but the results are still very impressive in other languages.

 ## System requirements
 This project was tested on the following hardware: